kwonghung-YIP/spring-data-jdbc-basic/README.md

    ...
 ```

-### Customerize the column name of the foreign key field
+### Customize the column name of the foreign key field in address table

 By default, the spring data jdbc will map the column name of the FK same as the refer table, in our case, should be the my_order_table.
 To override this, we defined a namingStrategy bean as following: